 Tara is a member of Grammy nominated Irish Music Sensation 'Celtic Woman'.
 She is the first multi instrumentalist to join the #1 World Music Artists as she brings her violin and harp to the stage .
 Tara made her debut performance with Celtic Woman in Johannesburg, South Africa on September 16th 2016 and has since performed on six continents with the group.

-With Celtic Woman Tara has performed in 49 U.S. states and venues such as the iconic Red Rocks, Colorado, the 3 Arena, Dublin and Wolf Trap, Virginia.
-On their Christmas Symphony tour, Celtic Woman perform with America's leading orchestras including the Atlanta, Seattle, Utah, Colorado and Pittsburgh Symphony Orchestras.
+With Celtic Woman Tara has performed in 49 U.S. states and venues such as the iconic Red Rocks, Colorado, the 3 Arena, Dublin, Wolf Trap, Virginia and the London Palladium.
+On their Christmas Symphony tour she has performed with America's leading orchestras including the Atlanta, Seattle, Utah, Colorado and Pittsburgh Symphony Orchestras.

 Tara graduated with First class honours in the BA in Music Performance (violin) at the Royal Irish Academy of Music under the tuition of Michael D’Arcy.
 She has toured China, Argentina, Chile and Mexico with Camerata Ireland and world renowned pianist, Barry Douglas, performed with the RTE Concert Orchestra and Ulster Orchestra, led the Ulster Youth Orchestra and both the RIAM Chamber and Symphony Orchestras.
 Tara performed the Irish premiere of Finzi's Violin Concerto in the National Concert Hall, Dublin in 2013.

-Orchestral tours have taken Tara throughout Europe, China, Japan, Korea and America performing in venues such as Carnegie hall, New York, Oriental Arts Centre, Shanghai and the National Centre for the Performing Arts, Beijing.
+Orchestral tours have taken Tara throughout Europe, China, Japan, North and South America and South Korea performing in venues such as Carnegie hall, New York, Oriental Arts Centre, Shanghai and the National Centre for the Performing Arts, Beijing.
 She has won many awards including the Inaugural Flax Trust Classics £5000 bursary and The George & Angela Moore Flax Trust Classics Audience Award in 2012, the Leo Gibney Award for Chamber Music (RIAM), Ballymena Music Festival’s prestigious Young Instrumentalist Award in 2009 and Holywood Music Festival’s Ulster Bank Festival Gala Cup and the d’Arcy Cup and Award in 2010.

 Exciting collaborations have included artists such as Bono, Josh Groban, Damien Rice and Il Divo.